tim2000s/Boost-master-v3/README.md

 **Boost Percentage Scale**

-Boost percentage Scale is a feature that allows Boost to scale the SMB from 150% of insulin required at 108 mg/dl (6 mmol/l) to the user entered insulin required PCT at 180mg/dl (10 mmol/l).
+Boost percentage Scale is a feature that allows Boost to scale the SMB from a user entered multiple of insulin required at 108 mg/dl (6 mmol/l) to the user entered *Boost insulin required percent* at 180mg/dl (10 mmol/l).
 It can be enabled via a switch in the preferences and the percentage values are hard coded. it is only active when [Delta - Short Average Delta ] is positive, meaning that it only happens when delta variation is accelerating.

 **Acceleration bolus**